 In most cases, mental health in the black community is still a taboo subject.
 This is a huge problem considering black people are actually more vulnerable to mental illnesses.
 Many of us need help but are too afraid to even ask because it’s not something often talked about, and this fear ultimately gets passed down to the younger generations.
 It’s time to break the stigma.

-I thought a good place to start is to share a few words from some great black women in my life.
-(I’m lucky enough to call them my friends!)
-Communication is key because you never know how someone is feeling until they talk about it.
-Mental health issues aren’t always visible.
+I thought a good place to start is to share the stories/thoughts of some great Black women in my life.
+Communication is key because we will never truly know how someone is feeling until they talk about it.
+It isn’t always visible.
 To get the conversation going, I asked my friends to share their stories and tips.
-I’m turning this into a series just because one blog post isn’t enough and there are so many voices out there that need to be heard.
+I’m turning this into a series because one post isn’t enough and there are so many voices out there that need to be heard.
 Welcome to part 1.
-If you’re a black person, I hope the following stories and tips will make you feel less alone and assure you that it’s ok to speak up about what you’re going through.
-If you’re not black, I hope this will open your eyes more to particular issues black people face.
-I hope this encourages you to reach out to your black friends and to offer them a listening ear.
+If you’re a Black woman, I hope the following stories and tips will help you feel less alone and assure you that it’s ok to speak up about what you’re going through.
+If you’re not Black, I hope this will open your eyes more to particular issues Black people face.
+I hope this encourages you to reach out to your Black friends and to offer them a listening ear.

 An immigrant child’s struggle with identity